 Role play: students take on specific roles and act out the views or actions associated with those roles.
 This could involve experiencing different points of view or putting into practice certain skills and approaches.
-For example, taking a patient history, or interviewing a witness etc.
+E.g. Taking a patient history, or interviewing a witness etc

 Simulations: The teacher provides the students with a set of ‘briefs’ that provide information and background to the simulation.
 The students often work in small teams to adopt different roles within the simulation.
-For example, groups taking the stance of different European countries in a European Union strategy negotiation.
+E.g. groups taking the stance of different European countries in a European Union strategy negotiation.

 Fishbowl: a sub-group of students are observed (in the ‘fishbowl’) by the rest of the students.
 The student in the bowl are asked to argue a case, debate or role-play a situation.
 The observing students are then called upon to feedback, summarise the discussion, or take the reverse role.Lawrlwytho